© Crown copyright 2017

 If you sell play outfits consisting of both zero-rated clothing and incidental standard-rated items at an inclusive price (such as a cowboy suit with a toy gun or a policeman’s uniform with toy handcuffs), the supply is seen as a single supply of children’s clothing.
 This is because the gun or handcuffs are considered to be incidental to the main supply of the clothing you may zero rate the whole sale.

-Where the standard rated element is not incidental, such as a babies gift set comprising of a bib and feeding cup, you will need to consider the liability of the supply in the light of the guidance in VATSC80000 Single and multiple supplies and Section 8 on multiple and single supplies in VAT Notice 700: the VAT guide.
+Where the standard rated element is not incidental, such as a babies gift set comprising of a bib and feeding cup, you will need to consider the liability of the supply in relation to the guidance in VATSC80000 Single and multiple supplies and Section 8 on multiple and single supplies in VAT Notice 700: the VAT guide.

 9.1 Cut, make and trim